brayniverse/eloquent.js/README.md

 ### Find

-Return a single resource based on a query object.
+Return a single model based on a query object.

 ```javascript
 Eloquent('people').find({id: 1});